ameyagv/localrepo/README.md

 #local repo to git
-nice job
+nice jobcat
-#on branch1
+#this is branch 1
-on branch1 2nd line
+branch1 i repeat